tmgthb/Autonomous-Agents/README.md

 [Transformer-Squared: Self-adaptive LLMs](https://arxiv.org/abs/2501.06252)

-- Transformer<sup>2</sup>: A self-adaptation framework that adapts LLMs (Large Language Models) for unseen tasks in real-time by selectively adjusting the singular components of their weight matrices.
+- Transformer<sup>2</sup>: A self-adaptation framework that adapts LLMs (LLMs) for unseen tasks in real-time by selectively adjusting the singular components of their weight matrices.
 - Two-pass mechanism, task-specific expert vectors, reinforcement learning, dynamic mixing, targeted behavior, outperforming LoRA, fewer parameters, greater efficiency, versatility across different LLM architectures and modalities.
 - Represents a significant leap forward, offering a scalable, efficient solution for enhancing the adaptability and task-specific performance of LLMs, paving the way for truly dynamic, self-organizing AI systems.